-Do sc hool buses and parent vehicles use the same driveway for arrival and dismissal?
+Do school buses and parent vehicles use the same driveway for arrival and dismissal?

 No, there separate driveways for family vehicles and school buses.

 Do all students use the same entrance to the school building in the morning?

 No, students can use different entrances.
 Students enter the building through the lower level for car riders as well as the main entrance and junior high entrance.
 The main entrance is also used for bus riders.
-Are al Il students released at the same time during dismissal?

 No, we use a staggered release process.
 The bus riders are released at 2:20pm, while the car riders and walkers are released at 2:25pm.
-Is sch ool staff involved in either arrival or dismissal?

 Yes, we have school staff help students enter and exit the campus safely.
 In the A.M. there are teachers at the doors where students enter, while the principal is in the bus drop off area.
 In the afternoon, teachers take students out in bus lines, as well as car riders to their cars.
 Two teachers walk students to the intersection and cross them.

-Are th nere any adult crossing guards located along student walking routes?
-No, we do not have any adult crossing guards serving our school.
-Are th nere police officers that help with arrival or dismissal procedures at this school?
+Are there any adult crossing guards located along student walking routes?

+Are there police officers that help with arrival or dismissal procedures at this school?

 No, we do not have police officers who help direct traffic around the school.

-Are st udents involved in any arrival or dismissal process (i.e. student safety patrol)?
-No, we do not have a student safety patrol.
+Are students involved in any arrival or dismissal process (i.e. student safety patrol)?